mtiller/ModelicaBook/README.md

 ### Building

-To build the book in HTML, go to `ModelicaBook/text` and use these commands:
+To build the book in HTML, go to `ModelicaBook/text` and use this command:

+     % make

+If that doesn't work for some reason, the following can be used to troubleshoot the problem:

      % make specs
      % make results
      % make dirhtml